CodyQin/SGtSNEpiPy/README.md

 the embedding space.
 In comparison, other graph embedding methods first embed the vertices by spectral decomposition or learning, followed by SNE.
-By our empirical tests, and by user feedback in [`SCARF`](https://scarf.readthedocs.io/en/latest/#) [[3]](#3), the SG-t-SNE mapping has higher fidelity and efficiency.
+By our empirical tests and by user feedback in [`SCARF`](https://scarf.readthedocs.io/en/latest/#) [[3]](#3), the SG-t-SNE mapping has higher fidelity and efficiency.